Street tree planting FAQs

 - A distance of 2m from driveways and 3m from property lines (neighbors) is typically maintained

-There is some flexibility on planting locations to accommodate accessibility, practicality and personal preferences where practicable – including verge parking and access, and vegetation.
+There is some flexibility on planting locations to accommodate accessibility and personal preferences where practicable – including verge parking and access, and vegetation.

 Whilst effort is always made to avoid damage to reticulation in the installation process, sometimes it can occur.
 In the event that damage to reticulation does occur, residents can contact the City to assess and address where deemed appropriate.